You are lovable, worthy, and enough — regardless of your behavior or the behavior of others.

 There is no one less than or greater than you.
 There are only people at different stages of healing and remembrance.

-Hurtful behavior — in yourself or others — is not an indicator of unworthiness, but of pain and unhealed perception.
+Less than loving behavior — in yourself or others — is not an indicator of unworthiness, but of pain and unhealed perception.

 When someone attacks, lies, self-sacrifices, self-harms, shuts down, violates boundaries, or acts destructively, it indicates that they are hurting and do not know what to do.